thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         3. You will be having too much fun!

         PS...
-Carol should probably see a doctor, this is not normal :-)
+Karen should probably see a doctor, this is not normal :-)
       title: Smooth and Stable Catamarans = No sea-sickness guaranteed
     - dropdownContent: >-
         We work with some excellent caterers and can offer a range of Christmas,